fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/cs524-fall-2024-syllabus.md

 This course will introduce students to big data visualization and analytics, focusing on the connections between visualization, data management, and data mining.
 We will cover potential sources of big data, including audio, image, graph, geometry, and mobile data, both structured or unstructured.
 The course will discuss effective metaphors to visualize data that might span billions of records; data mining and machine learning techniques that can summarize the data, or extract patterns to guide users in their visual exploration; and the data management techniques that can effectively drive interactivity in the visual exploration of big data.

 #### Pre-requisites
-Students are expected to be comfortable with programming and be able to learn new programming languages as required by the assignments and projects, as well as write technical documents.
+Students are expected to be proficient in programming, capable of learning new programming languages as needed for assignments and projects, and skilled in writing short technical documentation.

 #### Objectives
 This course will focus on the intersection between visualization, data management, and data mining, covering the necessary topics to build visual analytics tools to handle big data.
 For the purposes of this course, big data will include any dataset with size (or complexity) that goes beyond the ability of standard tools and techniques to interactively manage and process it with a latency below 0.5 second.